 Given the inherent high visibility of digital signage to onlookers, it makes for an attractive target.
-Digitally connecting dispersed Electronic Message Centers (EMCs) increases the attack surface and exposes them to cyber/digital vulnerabilities.
+Connecting dispersed digital signage increases the attack surface and exposes them to cyber/digital vulnerabilities.

 As a result of such vulnerabilities, Bristol Airport suffered a targeted hack on its flight information display systems.
-Similarly, hackers accessed a digital sign at Union Station in Washington D.C. to stream explicit content in May 2017.
-Moreover, cellular carriers have eliminated support for public static IPs, making it harder to implement remote management of EMCs.
+Similarly, hackers accessed a digital signage at Union Station in Washington D.C. to stream explicit content in May 2017.
+Moreover, cellular carriers have eliminated support for public static IPs, making it harder to implement remote management of digital signage.

-Users need to be able to easily connect, secure, and manage dispersed EMCs on a network that is invisible to the public Internet and minimizes compliance risks.
+Users need to be able to easily connect, secure, and manage dispersed digital signage on a network that is invisible to the public Internet and minimizes compliance risks.
 Specifically, they require:

-The most notable outcomes of using the ENF to secure EMCs are as follows:
+The most notable outcomes of using the ENF to secure digital signage are as follows:

 The ENF uses default-deny firewall rules in isolating remote endpoints to mitigate risks of lateral attacks.
-It provides customers with the macro/microsegmentation capabilities they need to securely accelerate deployment of EMCs while keeping them invisible to the public Internet.
+It provides customers with the macro/microsegmentation capabilities they need to securely accelerate deployment of digital signage while keeping them invisible to the public Internet.

 ENF enables secure remote access for both remote technicians connecting to on-prem applications/devices and devices accessing corporate resources.
 Customers can reduce truck-rolls by managing dispersed assets and data under one network using a single-pane-of-glass dashboard.